Nephty/pokemeow-bot/README.md

 * pokebotwin.py : a bot that catches pokemon continuously and waits for your input when there's a captcha /!\ WINDOWS VERSION

 ## Content description
-This repository contains the source code of a Python bot that catches pokemon or levels up your team automatically.
+This repository contains the source code of a Python bot made for the discord bot `Pokemeow` that catches pokemon or levels up your team automatically.

 ## How to use
 You must change the coordinates variables in the first lines of the code so that they match the right coordinates on your screen.
 To see the coordinates of a pixel, open a terminal, type `Python` to open the interpreter and type `import pyautogui` then `pyautogui.mouseInfo()`.